Striving-to-learn/Technical-writing/Social Dilemma questions.md

    ________________________________________________________________________________
    ________________________________________________________________________________

-10. **Can you mention a positive experience or a good deed (mitzvah) that you were able to achieve using technology?**
+10. **Can you mention a positive experience or a good deed that you were able to achieve using technology?**
     ________________________________________________________________________________
     ________________________________________________________________________________